blamario/rfcs/0000-exportable-named-defaults.rst

 - there is a ``default`` declaration in effect for at least one of these classes.

 The type selection process remains the same for any given class *C*.
-If there are multiple *C* *v* constraints with competing ``default`` declarations, they have to resolve to the same type.
+If there are multiple *C*\ `i`:subscript: *v* constraints with competing ``default`` declarations, they have to resolve to the same type.
 In other words, the type selected for defaulting has to be the first type that satisfies all the class constraints, in every ``default`` declaration in effect.
 It is a static error for different ``default`` declarations to resolve to different types, or for any of them to not resolve to any type.

+To make the design more explicit, the following algorithm *can* be used for default resolution:

+0. Assuming that the type inference produces the constraint set {*C*\ `1`:subscript: *v*, … , *C*\ `n`:subscript: *v*}
+   for a type variable *v*,
+1. filter the constraint set to contain only the classes with a ``default`` declaration in effect,
+2. map every found ``default`` *C*\ `i`:subscript: declaration to the first type *T*\ `i`:subscript: in its type list that satisfies *all* required constraints for the ambiguous type variable *v*, and finally,
+3. if there is more than one distinct type *T*\ `i`:subscript: in the resulting type set, report a static error.

 Examples
 ========